 The open water has fewer signposts and markings than the highway, but boat traffic follows some general rules.
-Some of these guidelines include unwritten boating rules — to ensure everyone has a good time and returns safely.
+Some of these guidelines include unwritten rules of boating — to ensure everyone has a good time and returns safely.
 The most basic boating etiquette rules, called boat “give-way” rules, govern how boats pass each other.
 These rules govern how boats interact on the water, helping to prevent crashes and reduce injuries.
 Other aspects of proper boating etiquette help save time and keep shared areas clean and safe.

 Refreshing yourself on boating etiquette can make you a better boater.
 Whether you’re a newbie buying your first boat or an experienced skipper who spends lots of time on the water, knowing these rules helps you share the water safely.